amohamdy99/unix-commands/README.md

 # linux-commands
-Replication projects of Linux's command lines
+Project to replicate some of Linux's famous commands